Raphael-Boichot/Piezotest_PM300_Matlab_driver/README.md

 ## Funfact

-The best reference for zero calibration was made with the business card of a political commissar I met in China during my short career as a "flying professor".
-I do not know if this is a first order parameter in the measurement.
+The best reference for calibrating the "zero" we ever found was the business card of a political commissar I met in China during my short career as a "flying professor".
+I do not know if this is a first order parameter in the measurement but if it is, good luck.

 ## Acknowledgements